Ron Sexsmith: Writing

 Sexsmith published a book on September 16, 2017, called Deer Life.
 It has been described as a "grown up fairy tale" by Sexsmith himself.
 It is the artist's first effort as an author.

 Personal life

-Sexsmith has two children (Christopher and Evelyne) with his common-law partner, Jocelyne.
+Sexsmith has two children with his former common-law partner.
 Their fifteen-year relationship ended in 2001.

-Sexsmith's wife, Colleen Hixenbaugh, is also a musician.
-She is a member of By Divine Right, half of the duo Jack and Ginger, and the duo Colleen and Paul with Paul Linklater.
+Sexsmith's wife, Colleen Hixenbaugh, is also a musician, formerly of By Divine Right.